7 Common Photography Mistakes to Avoid

 My first camera is a DSLR camera.
 When I got it, I started clicking immediately.
 Later, after two months, my memory card got full.
 So, I downloaded all the images to my computer.

-After opening the photos in the Image Viewer, I realized that the highlights are burnt in some, and the darks are crushed in others.
+After opening the photos, I realized that the highlights are burnt in some, and the darks are crushed in others.
 I felt really sad.
 All the efforts to capture the initial sets of photos have gone in vain as it turned out to be pretty bad.

 3. Shooting in Auto Mode